 Key confirmation with FILS authentication

-Key confirmation for FILS authentication is an Association Request followed by an Association Response.
-Components of the Association Request and Association Response shall be protected using KEK.
+Key confirmation for FILS authentication is an (Re)Association Request followed by an (Re)Association Response.
+Components of the (Re)Association Request and (Re)Association Response shall be protected using KEK.
 [14/0341r5][CID 5020]

 Instruct the editor to modify this section as indicated: [14/0341r5]